kornilov-mr/gdbDriver/README.md

 <br/>

 **BreakPoint:**
-It requires a file name and line, where should be set
+It requires a file name and line, where should be set.
 ```java
 BreakPoint breakPoint = new BreakPoint("example.cpp", 11);
 ```